The Malta Residence and Visa Programme (MRVP)

 - Malta – 3 months (Currently up to 9 months due to high volume of applications)

 - Greece – 4 months

 29: What is the general process required for obtaining a Golden Visa?

 The process for obtaining a Golden Visa goes as follows:

-- Payment of initial 50% on engagement letter
+- Payment of initial 50% on the engagement letter

-- ProCitizenship assists its esteemed clients with the real estate acquisition (hotels, residential properties, etc.)
+- ProCitizenship assists its esteemed clients with real estate acquisition (hotels, residential properties, etc.)

 - If one is already in possession of a Schengen visa they may travel to Malta/Greece/Portugal, and apply for a long term residence permit at a Migration office.
 If one is applying from their home country, they may apply for the Schengen C/D visa at the nearest consulate